 Join the Challenge

-If you are not on our email, please subscribe today by clicking here.
-You will receive your free packet via email.
-All current subscribers to “Embracing the Unexpected” received “Embracing 30 Days of Gratitude” in an email.
+If you are not on our email list subscribe today by clicking here.
+In November you will receive your free packet.

 How it works: